by Kristen R. Clore, BS, MOT, OTRL

 It is time to seek help from a Nutrition Response Practitioner when you notice mild or severe fatigue is a regular or recurring symptom that you experience, or when it begins to interfere with your life, happiness, productivity and independence.

 How will the Nutritional Healing Center of Ann Arbor help relieve my fatigue?

-When you come to the Nutritional Healing Center we take a holistic approach to restoring health.
+When you come to the Nutritional Healing Center we take a holistic approach to fatigue solutions and restoring health.
 We use whole food supplements and introducing sustainable changes to your eating habits.
 As your body detoxifies and repairs, body systems including adrenal and thyroid function, digestion, and improved brain function help you to feel less fatigued.
-It is one of the easiest symptoms we take care of and the most common symptom people have when they come into our office.
+It is one of the easiest symptoms we take care of and the most common symptom people have when they come into our office for chronic fatigue treatment.